Operation Cedar Falls: Casualties

-Operation Cedar Falls was officially terminated on 26 January 1967.
+The operation was officially terminated on 26 January 1967.
 The American military claimed that in its course almost 750 VC were killed, 280 were taken prisoner, and 540 defected in the Chieu Hoi ("open-arms") program; an additional 512 suspects were detained and almost 6,000 individuals were deported.
 Moreover, allied forces captured 23 crew-served weapons, 590 individual weapons, over 2,800 explosive items, 60,000 rounds of small arms ammunition, and enough rice to feed 13,000 troops for an entire year.
 Also, large numbers of enemy documents were obtained, and a massive complex of tunnels, bunkers, and other structures was destroyed.
 Some 100 bunkers, 25 tunnels, and over 500 structures were destroyed.
 Finally, in order to deny the VC cover and make future penetrations of the area simpler, eleven square kilometers of jungle were cleared.

 In comparison, Allied losses were light.
 US forces lost 72 killed and 337 wounded, while South Vietnamese casualties amounted to 11 killed and 8 wounded.
 U.S. equipment lost included two tanks and five armored personnel carriers destroyed; damage was sustained by three tanks, nine APC's, one tankdozer, two jeeps and two light observation helicopters.
 The VC claimed to have inflicted more than 3,000 casualties on the Allied units and forced the operation to a halt.

 Whether these casualty figures were solely enemy combatants during this operation is questioned by first-hand observer and embedded journalist Jonathan Schell, writing for The New Yorker.
-During the assault on villages around Ben Suc, villagers not explicitly following ARVN orders to amass for evacuation were to be declared VC.
+During the assault on villages around Bến Súc, villagers not explicitly following ARVN orders to amass for evacuation were to be declared VC.
 He was told of the shooting of unarmed individuals include a man riding his bicycle too quickly past a patrol, a woman carrying surgical and medical supplies allegedly wearing VC uniform, three civilians crossing on a rafter, whom were all subsequently declared as VC, with US forces not discerning whether they were combatants or not.
 In the villages of Rach Kien, Bung Cong, and Rach Bap, all were declared free-fire zones as villagers were declared VC and hostile civilians captured were classified as Chieu Hoi or detainees.